dee-hms/tang-iam-proxy/README.md

         -v: verbose
 ```

-To generate the scripts, execute it:
+To generate the certificates, execute the script:

 ```bash
 $ ./generate-signed-certificate.sh